 1852 - 1900

-On Saturday, the 30th of January 1864, the Earl of Carlisle officially opened the National Gallery of Ireland to the public.
-The collection comprised just one hundred and twelve pictures, including thirty nine purchased in Rome in 1856 and thirty which were on loan from the National Gallery London and elsewhere.
+On Saturday, 30 January 1864 the Earl of Carlisle officially opened the National Gallery of Ireland to the public.
+The collection comprised just 112 pictures, including thirty-nine purchased in Rome in 1856 and thirty which were on loan from the National Gallery London and elsewhere.

 1900 - Present

 In 1866 an annual purchase grant of £1000 was allocated for the acquisition of pictures and the institution would thrive over the years through purchase, bequests and donations.
 In 1901 the Countess of Milltown gifted over 200 pictures to the gallery from her house at Russborough as well as a collection of silver, furniture and books from her library.
 The gift was so substantial that a new extension was constructed to accommodate it.
 This would be only one of a number of bequests and gifts that the National Gallery of Ireland would receive and which have contributed to the quality of the collections housed there today.

 In 1968 the Gallery was extended again with designs by Frank DuBerry, senior architect with the Office of Public Works.
 This new extension is today named the Beit Wing in acknowledgement of the exceptional generosity of Sir Alfred and Lady Beit who gifted seventeen outstanding old master pictures to the institution in 1987.
 Some six years later, in 1993, the Gallery became the focus of international attention when Caravaggio's ‘The Taking of Christ’, a painting recorded in contemporary biographies on the artist and known through copies but long believed to be lost or destroyed, was discovered in a Jesuit house of studies in Dublin.
 The picture remains in the Gallery on indefinite loan from the Jesuit fathers.